-Figure 41 and Figure 42 are simulations of noise figure vs. R_S results using these configurations and an input-referred noise voltage of 3.8 nV/ \sqrt{Hz} for the VGA.
-Unterminated ($R{FB} = \infty$) operation exhibits the lowest equivalent input noise and noise figure.
+Figure 41 and Figure 42 are simulations of noise figure vs. R_S results using these configurations and an input-referred noise voltage of 6 nV/ $\sqrt{\text{Hz}}$ for the VGA.
+Unterminated $(R{FB}=\infty)$ operation exhibits the lowest equivalent input noise and noise figure.
 Figure 42 shows the noise figure vs. source resistance rising at low R_S -where the LNA voltage noise is large compared with the source noise-and at high R_S due to the noise contribution from R{FB} .
 The lowest NF is achieved when R_S matches R{IN} .

 The main purpose of input impedance matching is to improve the transient response of the system.
-With resistive termination, the input noise increases due to the thermal noise of the matching resistor and the increased contribution of the input voltage noise generator of the LNA.
-With active impedance matching, however, the contributions of both are smaller (by a factor of $1/(1 + LNA \ Gain)$) than they would be for resistive termination.
+With resistive termination, the input noise increases due to the thermal noise of the matching resistor and the increased contribution of the LNA's input voltage noise generator.
+With active impedance matching, however, the contributions of both are smaller (by a factor of 1/(1 + LNA Gain)) than they would be for resistive termination.

 Figure 41 shows the relative noise figure performance.
-In this graph, the input impedance was swept with R{s} to preserve the match at each point.
-The noise figures for a source impedance of 50 Ω are 7.3 dB, 4.2 dB, and 2.8 dB for the resistive termination, active termination, and unterminated configurations, respectively.
-The noise figures for 200 Ω are 4.5 dB, 1.7 dB, and 1 dB, respectively.
+In this graph, the input impedance was swept with R{S} to preserve the match at each point.
+The noise figures for a source impedance of 50 Ω are 4.1 dB, 3.3 dB, and 2.6 dB for the resistive termination, active termination, and unterminated configurations, respectively.
+The noise figures for 200 Ω are 2.0 dB, 1.5 dB, and 1.2 dB, respectively.